MicroWebStacks/astro-big-doc/README.md

 https://github.com/hellotham/hello-astro

-built upon astro-docs but adds advantages :
+built upon astro-docs with differences :

- - right side ToC is not DOM client side like astro-docs but built with native astro component taking the `headings` Markdown Layout Prop https://docs.astro.build/en/guides/markdown-content/#markdown-layout-props
+ - advantage : right side ToC is not DOM client side like astro-docs but built with native astro component taking the `headings` Markdown Layout Prop https://docs.astro.build/en/guides/markdown-content/#markdown-layout-props

+ - limitation: all svg integrations are either hardcoded or wrapped in images through svgimg